-Lessons are 30 minutes, once a week.
+Lessons are 30 minutes or 45 minutes, once a week.
 Enrollment is for a term of one year (September-August), although we will accept prorated late enrollment after September pending availability.
 You may withdraw anytime with 30 days advance notice.

 How much does it cost?

 Please use the lesson request form for details on all fees including sibling discounts, optional in-home fees, and general tuition.

 For piano students: A piano or keyboard at home is required.
 A piano is ideal, but a keyboard with standard full-size keys will suffice for the first 2 years of lessons.
 In this case, we recommend attending lessons at one of the churches so the child has the opportunity to play an acoustic piano regularly.
 Not sure what to buy?
 Here’s a rundown of piano/keyboard options.

 For guitar students: A guitar with nylon strings is required.
 We can offer recommendations of inexpensive guitars for purchase.

 What will my child learn?

 Your child will play, read, write, and create music.
 Children enjoy and excel with the Faber and Alfred method curricula we use.
 This is the real deal–fingering, theory, counting, technique.
 With a Classical foundation, a child can easily learn popular music and improvise.

 Children will learn all of these when they prepare and present a holiday program and an end of the year recital.
 We ask each student to prepare 1-2 pieces for the programs and attend the two events, but the child may choose not to perform at the event.
 The holiday program is held at an area retirement home.
 The end-of-year recital is held at Greenland Hills UMC.